etherlambos/API/README.md

     http://etherlambos.io/API/getlambo.php?id=214

+* **Token Metadata:**

-* **Notes:**
+* "model":
-<_Explaining the "options" & "display" field:
+`represents the base model of the Etherlambo.
+For example 1 would be model Vitalik, 2 would be model Satoshi.`
+* "serialno": `represents the unique serial number of each lambo model.
+Model Satoshi has for example a limited supply of 100 tokens.
+Every token has its own unique serial number reaching from 1 - 100.
+The same goes for other models.`
+* "name": `represents the name of the model.`
+* "base": `path of the model base graphic.`
-options contains the path to the corresponding graphics regarding base and customized options display contains information on how to properly put the graphics together (e.g. via svg) front means - in front of the base graphic back means - behind the base graphic
+* "options": `contains the path to the corresponding graphics regarding base and customized options.`
+* "display": `contains information on how to properly put the graphics together (e.g. via svg).` `front means - in front of the base graphic back means - behind the base graphic
-Other than that no specific order needs to be considered when putting together the graphics _>
+Other than that no specific order needs to be considered when putting together the graphics.`